tweak1337/telegram_parser-v.2---Telethon/README.md

 Ps.
 At this project i had use only one .py file, without any session and config files.
 All variables are located at virtual environment.
-I suppose this is the best way to use youe parser without any problems with kubernetes and docker.
+I suppose this is the best way to use your parser without any problems with kubernetes and docker.

 python 3.10.2